zorantica/data-jam/README.md

 **Customizable Core:** Modify the audit trigger template to implement custom auditing logic.

 ## Changelog

 - 1.0.0 - Initial Release

 ## Installation instructions
-- download the APEX application from the install folder
+- Download the APEX application [from the install folder](https://github.com/zorantica/data-jam/blob/main/install/jam.sql).
-- install the application in the desired workspace together with the supporting objects
+- Install the application in the desired workspace together with supporting objects.
-- be sure the appropriate privileges are assigned to the database user where the JAM is installed
+- Be sure the appropriate SELECT privileges are assigned to the database user where the JAM is installed (You may check the helper script for database user generation).

 ## How to use Data JAM
 *Procedure and Function descriptions with input and output parameters are located in package definition script.*

 ## Demo
 A demo script together with demo package and APEX application is located under "demo" directory.